ira-deguzman/demo/README.md

 # demo
-Part of Git &amp; GitHub exercise
+Part of Git and GitHub exercise